Sir John Somerset1

 F, #26135, b.
 4 June 1846, d.
 6 April 1909

 Hon.
 Mary Hood was born on 4 June 1846.
-She was the daughter of General Sir Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill.1 She married Hugh de Grey Seymour, 6th Marquess of Hertford, son of Francis George Hugh Seymour, 5th Marquess of Hertford and Lady Emily Murray, on 16 April 1868 at Windsor, Berkshire, England.1 She died on 6 April 1909 at age 62, while on a voyage to Palestine.1
+She was the daughter of General Alexander Hood, 1st Viscount Bridport of Cricket St. Thomas and Lady Mary Penelope Hill.1 She married Hugh de Grey Seymour, 6th Marquess of Hertford, son of Sir Francis George Hugh Seymour, 5th Marquess of Hertford and Lady Emily Murray, on 16 April 1868 at Windsor, Berkshire, EnglandG.1 She died on 6 April 1909 at age 62, while on a voyage to Palestine.1

 Children of Hon.
 Mary Hood and Hugh de Grey Seymour, 6th Marquess of Hertford